wiseman-timelord/Chat-VulkanLlama/README.md

 - Large Language Models in Llama 3 GGUF format, I advise "L3-8B-Stheno-v3.2-GGUF-IQ-Imatrix", 8B is probably Optimal, the better q3s and most q4s, will be able to handle the text processing prompts.

 ### FUTURE PLANS:
-1) Allow user to assign syntax presets to models (ah thats what the maps are for!).
 2) Implement AI-generated theme prompts, to generate the rp aspects, such as random meetings, etc.
 3) Explore integrating stable diffusion models for AI-generated maps and scenarios, there are some in gguf.
 If maps were able to be generated, and the user types in the name of the place to go, then little else need be done other than